What Is Methadone Used For?

 Methadone Tolerance And Dependence

-Opioid dependence is when the body becomes used to having a certain drug in your system.
+Opioid dependence occurs when the body becomes used to having a certain drug in the system.
 This can cause withdrawal symptoms should you attempt to reduce or stop taking methadone.

 Methadone Frequently Asked Questions